Crypto.com: North America

+Australia

+In December 2020, the company acquired an Australian Financial Service License by purchasing The Card Group Pty Ltd. This acquisition, approved by Australia’s Foreign Investment Review Board.

+The Australian Financial Service License enables Crypto.com to expand its services in the Australian market, adhering to the country's financial regulations.
+This move also facilitates the introduction of new offerings, such as launching its debit card in Australia.

+Crypto.com holds regulatory licenses, including an Australian Financial Services Licence (AFSL) and an Australian Credit License (ACL) issued by the Australian Securities and Investments Commission (ASIC).
+The company is also registered with AUSTRAC for AML/CTF compliance, providing designated services such as issuing stored value cards, financial products, and operating as a digital currency exchange service provider.

+On 26 September 2025, Crypto.com announced that its U.S. subsidiary, Crypto.com Derivatives North America (CDNA), received approval from the Commodity Futures Trading Commission (CFTC) to offer cleared margined derivatives through an amended Derivatives Clearing Organization (DCO) license.

 Asia

 The Monetary Authority of Singapore announced that it had given in-principle approval to the company for a Major Payment Institution License, allowing it to provide digital payment token services in the country.
 In August 2022, Crypto.com acquired two South Korean startups - the payment service provider PnLink Co., Ltd and the virtual asset service provider OK-BIT Co., Ltd. With these acquisitions, the company secured registration licenses to provide financial services under South Korea's electronic financial transaction act and as a virtual asset service provider.

+In June 2024, Crypto.com was recognized by Hong Kong's securities regulator as 'deemed to be licensed,' indicating that the exchange is close to obtaining full regulatory approval.

 Europe

 The company received approval from the United Kingdom's Financial Conduct Authority to be registered as a crypto asset service provider in August 2022.
-Crypto.com has received an electronic money institution (EMI) license in Malta.
-And, the Malta Financial Services Authority granted it an electronic money institution license and a Class 3 Virtual Financial Assets License.
-It received regulatory approval to operate in Cyprus from the Cyprus Securities and Exchange Commission.
+In July 2022, it received regulatory approval to operate in Cyprus from the Cyprus Securities and Exchange Commission.
 In September 2022, Crypto.com received the approval of the French authorities, and a month later announced plans to establish a European headquarters in Paris and invest 150 million euros in the French division.